BlaqueDevs/se-assignment-day-4-software-project-management-Awolesu/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+Ans;
+Project scope is a part of the project planning process that documents specific goals, deliverables, features, and budgets.
+The scope document details the list of activities for the successful completion of the project.

+The scope is defined by understanding the project requirements and the client’s expectations.
+The scope statement usually contains,
+1. project objectives
+2. project deliverables
+3. exclusions
+4. project constraints and
+5. project assumptions.

+Importance of project scope management
+For a project manager, managing the expectations of the stakeholders and clients is one of the most challenging tasks.
+With a definite project scope, managers can easily stay on track and ensure that all the deadlines are being followed throughout the project life cycle.
+A well-defined project scope management helps avoid common issues like: i Constantly changing requirements ii.
+Pivoting the project direction when you are already mid-way iii.
+Realizing that the final outcome isn’t what was expected iv.
+Going over the discussed budget
+v.
+Falling behind the project deadlines

+Effective project scope management gives a clear idea about the time, labor, and cost involved in the project.
+It helps to distinguish between what is needed and what isn’t needed for accomplishing the project.
+Scope in project management also establishes the control factors of the project to address elements that might change during the project life cycle.
+Work breakdown structure takes a large project and, quite literally, breaks it down into smaller components.
+This makes it easier for teams to identify scope, cost and deliverables and delegate tasks to the team members who are best suited for the job.
+What is a Work Breakdown Structure (WBS), and why is it useful?

+Making a WBS is the first step in developing a project schedule.
+It defines all the work that needs to be completed (and in what order) to achieve the project goals and objectives.
+By visualizing your project in this manner, you can understand your project scope, and allocate resources for all your project tasks.

+A well-constructed work breakdown structure helps with important project management process groups and knowledge areas such as:
+Project Planning, Project Scheduling and Project Budgeting Risk Management, Resource Management, Task Management and Team Management In addition, a WBS helps avoid common project management issues such as missed deadlines, scope creep and cost overrun, among others.
+In other words, a work breakdown structure serves as your map through complicated projects.
+Your project scope may include several phases or smaller sub-projects—and even those sub-projects can be broken down into tasks, deliverables, and work packages!
+Your WBS can help you manage those items, and gain clarity into the details needed to accomplish every aspect of your project scope.
+Here are many ways in which you can use a work breakdown structure to help you manage work.
+Here are three common examples of how to use a WBS for different purposes.
+Scope of Work
+A scope of work is a comprehensive document that explains your project scope, which is all the work to be performed.
+A WBS is the perfect tool to break down the scope of a project into work packages that are easier to control.
+On top of that, a work breakdown structure allows you to easily identify milestones, deliverables and phases.
+Statement of Work
+A statement of work is a legally binding document between a client and the organization who’s responsible for executing a project.
+It details project management aspects such as the timeline, deliverables, requirements of the project.
+Work Order
+A work order is similar to a statement of work, but it’s main purpose is to show the costs associated with each task.
+A WBS is essential for an accurate cost estimation.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+Ans;

+Developing a project schedule is essential for project planning and management.
+A detailed project schedule can help to:
+a.
+Ensure that all tasks are completed on time and within budget
+b.
+Identify potential scheduling conflicts and risks
+c.
+Allocate resources effectively
+d.
+Monitor project progress and make adjustments as necessary By including a detailed project schedule as part of the project plan, project managers can help to ensure that the project is completed successfully and on time.
+Gantt charts help teams to plan work around deadlines and properly allocate resources.
+Project planners also use Gantt charts to maintain a bird's eye view of projects.
+They depict, among other things, the relationship between the start and end dates of tasks, milestones, and dependent tasks.
+Benefits of a Gantt Chart
+The Gantt chart identifies tasks that may be executed in parallel and those that can’t be started or finished until others are complete.
+It can help detect potential bottlenecks and identify tasks that may have been excluded from the project timeline.
+The chart depicts things like task slack time or additional time for completion of a task that shouldn’t delay the project; noncritical activities that may be delayed; and critical activities that must be executed on time.
+Gantt charts can be used in managing projects of all sizes and types.
+These may include building infrastructures like dams, bridges, and highways.
+They may also include software development and other technologies.
+Project management tools, such as Microsoft Visio, Project, SharePoint, and Excel, or specialized software, such as Gantto or Matchware, can help in designing Gantt charts.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?